 The notes are asset-backed securities and are obligations of the issuing entity, which is a trust.
-They are not obligations of or interests in Navient Corporation, the sponsor, the depositor, any seller of loans to the depositor, the administrator, the servicer or any of their respective affiliates.
+They are not obligations of or interests in Navient Corporation, the sponsor, the depositor, any seller of loans to the depositor, the administrator, the servicer, the remarketing agents or any of their respective affiliates.